 - Separate Your Wellness Program from Health Screenings Offered Through Benefits or Required for Insurance Enrollment Discounts

 We hope that a few of these tips are useful for your wellness activities!
-In addition, asking these three questions from the National Wellness Institute are the most important ones to ask, would help to address the above tips, and would take your initiatives in a positive direction:
+In addition, asking these three questions adapted from the National Wellness Institute are the most important ones to ask, would help to address the above tips, and would take your initiatives in a positive direction.

-- Does this help people achieve their full potential?
+- How does your program help people achieve their full potential?

-- Does this recognize and address the whole person (multi-dimensional approach)?
+- In what ways do your initiatives recognize and address the whole person (multi-dimensional approach)?

-- Does this affirm and mobilize peoples’ positive qualities and strengths?
+- Explore how the initiative/program affirms and mobilizes peoples’ positive qualities and strengths?